n00bsaiboth/nextjs-blog/posts/looking-for-new-adventures.md

 ---
-title: "Looking for new adventures"
+title: 'Looking for new adventures'
 date: '2024-04-26'
 ---